Right Arrow

 • Perimeter defense: "Vehicle Enters No-go Zones" alerts are critical for monitoring the rear of the building and loading docks, which are targets for ORC.

-• Centralized monitoring: For chains, a centralized dashboard allows a single LP leader to monitor multiple big box locations simultaneously, identifying trends across the region.
+• Centralized monitoring: for chains, a centralized dashboard allows a single LP leader to monitor multiple big box locations simultaneously, identifying trends across the region.

 ROI and business case